-SAP is measured and reviewed after the fall, spring, and summer terms have ended.
+SAP is measured and reviewed after every term has ended.
 All attempted hours, even in terms when a student did not receive federal financial aid, must be included in the SAP review.
 Failure to comply with any one of the following requirements will result in warning status or the loss of federal student aid eligibility.